qutech/qupulse/doc/source/concepts/program.rst

 The ``Loop`` class and its constituents ``Waveform`` and ``VolatileRepetitionCount`` are defined in the ``qupulse.program`` subpackage and it's submodules.
 The private subpackage ``qupulse._program`` contains AWG driver internals that can change with any release, for example a transpiler to Zurich Instruments sequencing C in ``qupulse._program.seqc``.

+Another program format that is currently under development is ``LinSpaceProgram`` which efficiently encodes linearly spaced sweeps in voltage space.
+However, the status of this is preliminary and not yet documented here.